timohausmann/quadtree-js/README.md

 > MAX_OBJECTS defines how many objects a node can hold before it splits and MAX_LEVELS defines the deepest level subnode.

 If you want to specify `max_objects` and `max_levels` on your own, you can pass them as a 2nd and 3rd argument.
-Increasing `max_levels` may have an impact on performance depending on your objects.
-Using a low value for `max_levels` increases the Quadtree performance but will most likely return more candidates.
+I recommend using low values for `max_levels` because each level will quadruple the possible amount of nodes.
+Using lower values for `max_levels` increases performance but may return more candidates.
+Finetuning these values depends on your 2D space, the amount and size of the objects and your retrieving areas.

 <pre>
 var myTree = new Quadtree({